MicrosoftDocs/data-integration/data-integration/dataflows/dataflows-incremental-refresh.md

 ## Considerations and limitations

-Incremental refresh in Power Platform dataflows is only supported in dataflows with an Azure Data Lake Gen2 storage account, not in dataflows with CDS as the destination.
+Incremental refresh in Power Platform dataflows is only supported in dataflows with an Azure Data Lake Gen2 storage account, not in dataflows with Common Data Service as the destination.

 ## Next Steps